matique/stones/README.md

 Rails
 -----

-"stones" takes care of a "<head>" change introduced by Rails 7.x.
+"stones" takes care of a tag-head change introduced by Rails 7.x.